broadinstitute/gatk-sv/CONTRIBUTING.md

 ## Your First Code Contribution

-Thank you for considering code contributions to GATK-SV.
 All code contributions to the GATK-SV repository are made through [pull requests (PR)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests), and you may take the following steps to prepare and submit your PRs.